Alan Johnson (political theorist): Political positions

 In his A Foreign Policy for the Left, Michael Walzer wrote of Johnson's influence.
-'I have also learned a great deal from two very different sets of friends in Great Britain, the authors of the Euston and Kilburn Manifestoes.
+"I have also learned a great deal from two very different sets of friends in Great Britain, the authors of the Euston and Kilburn Manifestoes.
 Norman Geras, Alan Johnson, Shalom Lapin and Nick Cohen are the Eustonites.
-Michel Rustin and Stuart Hall are the Kilburnites'.
+Michel Rustin and Stuart Hall are the Kilburnites".

-Johnson has criticised the political theory of Slavoj Zizek as authoritarian and “left-fascist” over several essays.
-Zizek responded angrily in his 2013 lecture in London and in the New Statesman, calling Johnson "that jerk who pronounced me a leftist fascist', adding 'I think we should take over these - all of these authoritarian gestures - unity, leader, sacrifice - f*ck it!
+Johnson has criticised the political theory of Slavoj Žižek as authoritarian and "left-fascist" over several essays. Žižek responded angrily in his 2013 lecture in London and in the New Statesman, calling Johnson "that jerk who pronounced me a leftist fascist", adding "I think we should take over these – all of these – authoritarian gestures, unity, leader, sacrifice, f*ck it!
 Why not?"